CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/04-PowerBIVisualisation.md

     ![](media/ex4-t1-step13.png)

-16. Once the data loading is completed, you will be able to see all the three tables under the Fields in Power BI Desktop application.
+16. Once the data loading has been completed, you will be able to see all three tables under the Fields in Power BI Desktop application.

     ![](media/ex4-t1-step14.png)